Graveyard of Empires - Chapter 2

 "I have to send a message," he said.
 "A very, very important message."

-There is a precedent for it, he told himself.
-Captains have complete and total authority over their ship, so if the Captain wants something, it happens.
+There is precedence for it, he told himself.
+Captains have complete and total authority over their ship, so if the Captain wants something it happens.

 Captain Schmidt hadn't been like that.
 He was a good man, fair and honest.
 A good peacetime leader.
 He chose Portia Nace as his Envoy, making her the religious leader of his ship.
 That made her the embodiment of the Ministry, and thus God, equal even to the Minister himself while aboard Denigen's Fist.
 Portia was friendly and matronly, prone to overindulgence and long-winded sermons.

 If the Captain did want to remove Portia without killing her, there was a special request that had to be made.
-It was, essentially, a wartime edict, but one which Wade could fulfill personally.
+It was, essentially, a wartime edict, but one which Argus could fulfill.
 They would send Portia home and request a new Envoy.

 Like his daughter.

-Wade pressed the button to open the door to his chambers, at least thirty times in his haste.
+Argus pressed the button to open the door to his chambers at least thirty times in his haste.
 He fell into the chair in front of his terminal and it flickered to life.
-He didn’t know which Captain was slated to inherit Denigen’s Fist now that Schmidt was gone, but he could worry about that later.
+He didn't know which Captain was slated to inherit Denigen's Fist now that Schmidt was gone, but he could worry about that later.

 It is with the greatest pleasure that I am able to offer my congratulations on your promotion.
-I regret, however, that I must be as blunt and direct as befits your position and rank.
+I regret, however, that I must be so blunt and direct, as befits your position and rank.

 I am aware that the current Envoy onboard the Denigen's Fist is Sister Portia Nace, an excellent and superannuated woman.
 However, it is my duty to ensure that the continued operation of Denigen's Fist is both satisfactory and beneficial to the Ministry as well as yourself.
 I would also like to inform you that, should you wish to discuss a possible replacement for the Sister, I might have a more than adequate option...

 He finished drafting the message on his communication terminal.
 He let out a long breath of air and leaned back in his chair, torn.
 If he sent this, he would be committed to following it through.
 There was no going back.
-If the Captain decided to take the message straight to the Minister, then Wade would be murdered, and his daughter would likely be tortured anyway.
+If the Captain decided to take the message straight to the Minister, then Argus would be murdered and his daughter would likely be tortured anyway.

 But if the Captain liked his proposal...

-Wade reached out gingerly and hit the ‘send’ key on his terminal.
-This is either the cleverest decision I’ve ever made…
+Argus reached out gingerly and hit the 'send' key on his terminal.
+This is either the cleverest decision I've ever made.

 Or the worst.